Adherent Mist and Raindrop Removal from a Single Image Using Attentive Convolutional Network: Introduction

+Although disturbances of adherent mist and raindrops are widely observed in many scenarios and visibility can be critically deteriorated both for individuals and algorithms, very little work has been studied in the field of computer vision.
+Only a few articles have focused on the adherent raindrops recently~\cite{17-eigen2013restoring,1-qian2018attentive,19-quan2019deep}, while it seems that the adherent mist has not been mentioned.
+While both adherent mist and raindrops can be cleaned by hardware designs such as glass heaters and wipers, algorithm-based solutions need to be proposed for cost savings or automatic processing scenes.

 In this study, we aim to remove the adherent mist and raindrops from a single impaired image to obtain a clean image.
-The proposed approach, based on convolutional neural networks (CNNs), can automatically visually remove raindrops and mist of varying degrees.
+Based on convolutional neural networks (CNNs), the proposed approach can visually remove raindrops and mist of varying degrees.
 It can benefit high-level vision algorithms and improve their robustness in severe weather.

-As both raindrops and mist might block some objects partially or even entirely, it is challenging to restore a purely clean image.
-To better solve the problem, we apply smoothed dilated convolution \cite{wang2018smoothed} into our model to obtain a relatively large receptive field instead of general pooling operations that might lose spatial information.
-Dual attention modules consisting of channel attention and spatial attention are adopted for information selection and efficient learning.
-Perceptual loss is also applied in order to generate intuitively realistic images and avoid over-smoothing details \cite{johnson2016perceptual,ledig2017photo}.

-Besides, to strengthen the spatial attention and handle the inhomogeneity, the classification activation map (CAM) \cite{zhou2016learning} for each captured image is then calculated based on a newly trained classification network and acts as the spatial attention input concatenated with the original RGB image.
-The classification network is designed to accurately judge if the collected image is clean, with raindrops only, or with both raindrops and adherent mist.
-The proposed CAM attention can effectively locate important regions of the input image and improve the restoration performance, without hand-crafted priors.